 The Authority will publish this Policy statement, following approval of Council on the Authority's website.
-In addition the Gender Pay Gap Monitoring Report will be published on the Government's website.

 In addition remuneration related data associated with the Pay Policy Statement and Code of Recommended Practice for Authorities on Data Transparency will be also published on the Authority's website.